How parliamentarians support us

 Access to specialist care

 With our support, cross-party groups in all four countries have been investigating access to specialist neuromuscular care and social care across the UK.
-The five reports make recommendations about the action that is needed:
+There are five reports that make recommendations about the action that is needed:

 - to address the significant gaps in the provision of specialist neuromuscular care